MithishR/Communicado/README.md

-# Communicado - A Full Stack E-ticketing Web App
+# Communicado - Full Stack E-ticketing Web App

 Welcome to the Communicado repository!
 This project is a powerful full-stack e-ticketing web application built using a cutting-edge technology stack.
 The key technologies include: